zengjilie/portfolio/content/about.md

 ## Who I am
 Howdy!
 I'm Alex 👋

-After learning how to design products for 4 years, I decided to change my career to software development because I want to make my design come true.
+After learning how to design products for four years, I decided to change my career to software development because I want to make my design come true.
 The ability to build a product, let people use it, and solve people's problems gives me so much more fulfillment than anything else.
-Now I have been coding for 2 years.
-If you ask me what I learned from this journey, that is "keep pushing, and never settle"! 💻
+Now I have been coding for two years.
+If you ask me what I learned from this journey, that's "keep pushing, never settle!" 💻

 ## Tech I use